Shogi: Equipment

 Each piece has its name written on its surface in the form of two kanji (Chinese characters used as syllabograms or as logograms to record texts in Old Japanese), usually in black ink.
 On the reverse side of each piece, other than the king and gold general, are one or two other characters, in amateur sets often in a different color (usually red); this side is turned face up during play to indicate that the piece has been promoted.

 In some cases, the backsides of the King pieces (the narrow side which faces back toward the player during normal play) will display kanji containing additional information about the piece manufacturers.

-Following is a table of the pieces with their Japanese representations and English equivalents.
+The following is a table of the pieces with their Japanese representations and English equivalents.
 The abbreviations are used for game notation and often when referring to the pieces in speech in Japanese.